MikeFlores910/CaseStudy1DDS/README.md

-# Executive Summary: Frito Lay Employee Attrition Analysis
+# Executive Summary - Frito Lay Employee Attrition Analysis

 DDSAnalytics, a leader in talent management solutions for Fortune 100 companies, was commissioned by Frito Lay to analyze employee attrition.
 The primary objectives were to identify key factors contributing to employee turnover, develop predictive models to anticipate attrition, and assess the financial implications of these models.
 Understanding these drivers enables Frito Lay to implement targeted retention strategies, thereby reducing turnover-related costs and maintaining a stable workforce.